 The Promotora Program

 Promotora (which literally means “promoter”) is a community member who volunteers to serve as a liaison between their community and heath care institutions.
 A Promotora serves as a health educator, patient advocate, mentor, outreach worker, role model and health status monitor.

-At each home visit they will weigh the child and plot them on them on a growth chart to assess for malnutrition.
-They may see children with diarrhea, cough, fever, and provide management in accordance with a simple evidence-based checklist on interventions and/or referrals.
+At each home visit, the Promotera will weigh the child and plot them on a growth chart to assess for malnutrition.
+They may see children with diarrhea, cough, or fever, and provide management in accordance with a simple evidence-based checklist on interventions and/or referrals.
 Additionally, they may discuss the role of diet in growth and development.
-They will identify and problem solve regarding barriers to appropriate clinic visits and act as advocates for their clients.
+They will identify and problem-solve regarding barriers to appropriate clinic visits and act as advocates for their clients.

 The training and oversight of the Promotora Program fall largely under the direction of the Program Director Dr. Stacy Zuniga.
 Clinic Volunteers are encouraged to get involved with the Promotora Program by developing training materials for Promotoras or observing them on home visits.

 In addition to the Promotora Program, Clinica Esperanza offers community health outreach initiatives.
 These initiatives include an outreach clinic, vision screenings, health education in schools, hosting health fairs, putting on public education sessions, informational diabetic classes for English and Spanish speakers, among others.
 Promotoras promote the initiative ahead of time and encourage community members to attend.
 The Promotora attends and acts as a liaison with the community they live in.

 This program was designed to provide for the needs of the community we serve and to offer volunteers the opportunity to understand the community their patients come from.
 Having this opportunity enriches the volunteer experience and offers learning beyond the scope of an outpatient clinic.